Alberthua-Perl/ansible-demo/do374-course-demo/README.md

-# DO374 Course Demo and Extend
+# **DO374 Course Demo and Extend** #

-- Demo ansible playbooks for DO374 courses.
+- Demo ansible configurations and playbooks for DO374 RHAAP2.0 course.